 Lerrigo says eating a “healthy, diversified diet rich in fruits, vegetables and fiber, and devoid of harmful artificial preservatives is key to helping your body heal its wounds.
 It’s also important to avoid smoking cigarettes and drinking alcohol as these are risk factors for developing stomach ulcers.”

-He points to a review conducted in Iran that suggests that “antioxidant properties of dietary polyphenols” can support good gut health.
-(Polyphenols are compounds found in fruits and vegetables that support digestion and brain health and provide other health benefits.)
-Specifically, Lerrigo lists several items that are believed to be helpful in preventing or possibly even treating certain types of stomach ulcers, including:
+He points to a review of pre-clinical studies in test tubes and animals conducted in Iran that suggests that “antioxidant properties of dietary polyphenols” can support good gut health.
+Polyphenols are compounds found in fruits and vegetables that support digestion and brain health and provide other health benefits.

 — Green tea.